Domestic abuse

 Housing options

-Please contact our Homelessness Team to arrange an interview to discuss your housing options.
+Please contact our Housing Options Team to arrange an interview to discuss your housing options.

-Waiting times for settled housing can be long, but with a homeless assessment you have a right to remain in temporary accommodation until we find you a permanent home.
+Waiting times for settled housing can be long, but you have a right to remain in temporary accommodation until we find you a permanent home.

 Your rights if you choose to return to your own home

-We may be able to provide Safe at Home measures to help you remain in your property and feel safe.
+We can provide Safe at Home measures to help you remain in your property and feel safer.
 There may be legal options available to you to help keep your abuser away from your home.
-This can be explored with a solicitor with the help of Woman’s Aid.
+These can be explored with a solicitor with the help of Woman’s Aid.

 Other housing options